JakobPer/wpcg-py/Readme.md

-# wpcg - a simple random wallpaper changer
+# wpcg-py - a simple random wallpaper changer

-wpcg is a randmo wallpaper changed developed in Python3 with Qt5 for the GUI.
+wpcg-py is a random wallpaper changed developed in Python3 with Qt6 for the GUI.
 It shows you all the wallpapers in the defined directory randomly and never shows you a wallpaper twice, unless all the wallpapers were already shown.
 It does that by keeping a history of shown wallpapers in a Sqlite3 database.

-It also comes with 5 default wallpaper.
+It supports different wallpaper sources that can be enabled separately.
+Check the wiki for current sources.

+Wallpaper 'beautification' is also available if enabled.
+This allows for images that do not fit the screens aspect ratio to be be repeated, blurred and or blended to create a better fitting wallpaper.

 Currently supported operating Systems:
- * Windows 10 (others are not tested but might also work)
+ * Windows 10/11 (others are not tested but might also work)
- * Linux (Cinnamon, Gnome 3)
+ * Linux [not tested _yet_] (Cinnamon, Gnome 3)

 # Building the app

-Although it can be used as a standard Python script, I encourage you to create a binary and or installer, so you can easily add it to your startup programs.
-For that I use the fbs python package, instructions follow below.
+Although it can be used as a standard Python script, I encourage you to create a binary and so you can easily add it to your startup programs.

+Some build scripts are provided, though a better build system will be implemented sometime.

 ## Dependencies